Ride2Rail/offer-cache/README.md

 - *start_time**: Starting time of the Trip associated to the offer.
 String formatted as xsd:datetime.
 - *end_time**: Ending time of the Trip associated to the offer.
 String formatted as xsd:datetime.
 - *num_interchanges**: Number of interchanges of the Trip associated to the offer.
 Integer.
 - *length*: Length of the trip in meters.
-Integer representing meters
+Integer representing meters.
 - *bookable_total*: Total of all offer items that are actually bookable.
 HashMap containing two keys:
   - *value** : Integer (last two digits are decimal, e.g., 6215 EUR represents 62,15 euro).
   - *currency* : String formatted as ISO4217 currency code, e.g. EUR for Euro.